Health Sciences Admissions Criteria

 • Accepted: 48 students

-Alternate students with points between 23 and 28 points with pre-requisite GPAs between 2.50 and 3.85
+Alternate students with points between 35 and 36 points with overall GPA of 3.56

 Starting with Fall 2022, students must take either POS2041 (National Government) or AMH 2020 (History of the United States Since 1877) to satisfy the Social/Behavioral Science elective required to graduate with an AS degree.
 Please see your academic advisor for more information.
 More information regarding the civic literacy requirement can be found on the Civic Literacy Graduation Requirement site.